-After six months of preparations, the FOS student headed to Kumasi, Africa, for his first experience on the continent.
+After six months of preparations, the FOS student headed to Kumasi, Ghana.
 The four month-long trip would require a lot of work – before, during and after – but would be well worth it.
 Curious to know more, we asked Pursod a few questions about his time abroad.Continue reading Abroad as a Faculty of Science Student

 A Q & A with Ryerson PhD Candidate and FCAD Contract Lecturer, Gabriele Aroni.